-Gaining healthy self-love also includes learning true self-confidence in one’s abilities.
-The trick is to not get cocky.
-I’ll admit that I’ve become cocky in the past about my writing skills, to the great chagrin of my peers.
+Gaining healthy self-love means learning true self-confidence in your abilities.
+However, you must not get cocky.
+I’ll admit that I’ve been cocky in the past about my writing skills, to the great chagrin of my peers.
 But I learned fairly early on in my life that, as is the case with everything, there’s always going to be someone better than you at any given thing.
 I’m never going to be the best writer, or best anything, but rather the best at what I do that no one else can.

-The thing to do then is to learn from those that are better at something than you in order to improve your own knowledge and skills.
-Then, it is also important to figure out how someone else is actually better at something than you.
+The best thing to do is to learn from those that are better at something than you in order to improve your own knowledge and skills.
+Then, figure out how someone else is actually better at something than you.
 Is there a certain approach?
 Is there some topic or field you could investigate that could benefit you with reaching your goals?
 Is there a particular process that you’ve never considered that has brought others success?

-In any case, you need to educate yourself about your betters and not simply blindly admire them, or worse, be envious and jealous of them.
-Really, self-love is about learning to appreciate yourself and what you are capable of, while also being open to constantly finding ways to improve yourself.
-While true and healthy self-love can be difficult to master, it’s an important skill for every one of us to develop.
+In any case, you need to educate yourself about your betters.
+Don’t simply blindly admire them, or worse, become envious and jealous of them.
+Mastering self-love means learning to appreciate yourself and what you are capable of, while also being open to constantly finding ways to improve yourself.
+While true, healthy self-love can be difficult to master, it’s an important skill for every one of us to develop.